Unilever (UL) Short term Debt (2016 - 2025)

 Unilever has reported Short term Debt over the past 10 years, most recently at $3.0 billion for Q4 2025.

-• Short term Debt for Q4 2025 was $3.0 billion at Unilever, down from $7.5 billion in the prior quarter.
+- Short term Debt was $3.0 billion for Q4 2025 at Unilever, down from $7.5 billion in the prior quarter.

-• Over the last five years, Short term Debt for UL hit a ceiling of $8.3 billion in Q4 2021 and a floor of $3.0 billion in Q4 2025.
+- Across five years, Short term Debt topped out at $8.3 billion in Q4 2021 and bottomed at $3.0 billion in Q4 2025.

-• Biggest five-year swings in Short term Debt: skyrocketed 55.98% in 2021 and later tumbled 59.74% in 2025.
+- Year-over-year, Short term Debt surged 55.98% in 2021 and then tumbled 59.74% in 2025.

-• Unilever's Short term Debt stood at $8.3 billion in 2021, then decreased by 28.98% to $5.9 billion in 2022, then dropped by 7.11% to $5.5 billion in 2023, then soared by 36.41% to $7.5 billion in 2024, then tumbled by 59.74% to $3.0 billion in 2025.
+- Over 5 years, Short term Debt stood at $8.3 billion in 2021, then fell by 28.98% to $5.9 billion in 2022, then fell by 7.11% to $5.5 billion in 2023, then skyrocketed by 36.41% to $7.5 billion in 2024, then tumbled by 59.74% to $3.0 billion in 2025.

-• The last three reported values for Short term Debt were $3.0 billion (Q4 2025), $7.5 billion (Q4 2024), and $5.5 billion (Q4 2023) per Business Quant data.
+- The last three reported values for Short term Debt were $3.0 billion (Q4 2025), $7.5 billion (Q4 2024), and $5.5 billion (Q4 2023) per Business Quant data.